Prateek07-Kumar/ElectroScope_EV_Trends_in_India/README.md

 Choosing any of these ambassadors can significantly enhance the brand's visibility, credibility, and appeal to the target audience in India.

 ### 5. Which state of India is ideal to start the manufacturing unit?
-(Based on subsidies provided, ease of doing business, stability in governance etc.)
+(Based on subsidies provided, ease of doing business, stability in governance, etc.)
 ### Tamil Nadu:
 - **Incentives:**
   - 15% capital subsidy on eligible investments over 10 years